wayneclancy/gerrit-docker-poc/README.md

 This is a fairly basic script without any error checking etc. Its just used as a control script to make easy use of the dockerfiles.

-The wrapper script has the following option</br>
+The wrapper script has the following supported options</br>

 start: 		Start the Gerrit container service</br>
 stop:  		Snapshot image and Stop the Gerrit container servers</br>